hashicorp/terraform/website/source/docs/providers/google/r/compute_instance_template.html.markdown

 * `disk_type` - (Optional) The GCE disk type.
 Can be either `"pd-ssd"`, `"local-ssd"`, or `"pd-standard"`.

+* `disk_size_gb` - (Optional) The size of the image in gigabytes.
+If not specified, it will inherit the size of its base image.

 * `type` - (Optional) The type of GCE disk, can be either `"SCRATCH"` or `"PERSISTENT"`.